BobAnkh/TPCCA/README.md

 ### Run experiment

-We use `config.toml` to configure all the parameters needed for running experiments.
+We use `config.toml` in default to configure all the parameters needed for running experiments.
 See it for the detailed configuration.

 When you finish your experiment settings in `config.toml`, you can just run `python run_exp.py`.

+Also you can use `-c` or `--config` argument to specify another config file(in tomal format), e.g. `python run_exp.py -c another_config.toml`.

 ### Analyze data collected and plot figures

-We use `config.toml` to configure all the parameters needed for analyzing data collected.
+We use `config.toml` in default to configure all the parameters needed for analyzing data collected.
 See it for the detailed configuration.

 When you finish your analysis settings in `config.toml`, you can just run `python log_parse.py`.

+Also you can use `-c` or `--config` argument to specify another config file(in tomal format), e.g. `python log_parse.py -c another_config.toml`.

 ## Credits